seancdavis/ssg-build-performance-tests/README.md

 - Only use plugins required to read and write markdown files.
 - Builds are run from scratch after clearing caches.

+In addition, the test runner will add a single markdown file and re-run without cleaning, using an optional incremental build command.
+This provides an opportunity for SSG's with slower build processes to show approaches to scaling.

 ## Running Locally

 If you'd like to try out this project locally, first clone the project: